endymion1818/deliciousreverie/src/pages/post/automated-accessibility-testing-is-great-but.md

 ---
 title: "Automated accessibility testing is great, but ..."
 date: "2021-01-20T15:21:21+01:00"
 description: "We recently had a situation using jest-axe in tests, where the landmarks feature wasn't work as expected.
-This helped me realise that we shouldn't rely solely on automated tools, never mind how good they are."
+This helped me verify why we shouldn't rely solely on automated tools, never mind how good they are."
 draft: false
 categories:
   - development